-The Hollywood Reporter article features this photo of how the kitchen and family room look in real life, with the actual homeowners’ belongings in it:
+The Hollywood Reporter features this photo of how the kitchen and family room look in real life:

-And here’s how the family room looks on designer James Radin’s website (love the blue and white):
+And here’s how the family room looks on Radin’s website:

 They ditched the drab window treatments in the kitchen and family room that were there in the first movie.
 All of the decorating was punched up a bit between the first and second and just looked fresher and more current.

-Another set photo featured in THR shows the sitting room off Pete and Debbie’s master bedroom.
-They weren’t allowed to film upstairs in the house, so the bedrooms and baths were re-created on the Sony lot:
+They weren’t allowed to film upstairs in the house, so some rooms were re-created on the Sony lot:

 Oddly enough, in the new movie there was no sign of Katherine Heigl, who played Debbie’s sister and best friend in the first one.
 In Knocked Up she lived in their backyard pool house:

-No sign of the pool house in the sequel, either.
+No sign of the pool house in the sequel.
 Would have been nice to see how they’re using it now!